-A Phase 2b/3 study (EUdraCT 2020-001228-32/NCT04400838) is ongoing, to determine the efficacy, safety and immunogenicity of ChAdOx1 nCoV-19.
-The primary endpoint is virologically confirmed (PCR positive) symptomatic COVID-19 infection.
+A Phase 2b/3 study (EUdraCT 2020-001228-32/NCT04400838) determined the efficacy, safety and immunogenicity of ChAdOx1 nCoV-19.
+The primary endpoint was virologically confirmed (PCR positive) symptomatic COVID-19 infection.

 A Phase 3 RCT (ISRCTN89951424) started in Brazil and South Africa, with another country in Africa set to follow, as well as a trial in the US.
 Participants are randomly allocated to receive the investigational vaccine or a well-established meningitis vaccine.
 The study is estimated to be completed in July 2021.